 The Vegan Lunch Recipe Remedy: Grapefruit and Bean Salad

 The Dish: This flavorful recipe from The First Mess calls for plenty of beautiful whole foods.
 It also happens to be vegan-friendly, although meat lovers will love it as well.
 Comprised of grapefruit, beets, white beans, and plenty of greens, it's a healthy and filling lunch option that also happens to look pretty on a plate.
 It's also topped with pistachio butter for a perfectly nutty finish.
-Serve it as a side dish for dinner, or eat it on its own for lunch.

 The Dinner Recipe Remedy: Roasted Salmon